santanag1223/NickCoin/README.md

 # NickCoin
-Discord Bot used to manage joke currency NickCoinTM
+A Discord bot created to manage a server currency amongst my friends and I